mautic/user-documentation/docs/segments/manage_segments.rst

 * ``this month`` / ``last month`` / ``next month``
 * ``this year`` / ``last year`` / ``next year``

-Example (Consider that today is ``2022-03-02``):
+Example (Consider that today is ``2022-03-05``):

-* ``Date identified equals last week`` returns all Contacts identified between 2022-02-26 and 2022-03-04 (Monday to Sunday).
+* ``Date identified equals last week`` returns all Contacts identified between 2022-03-01 and 2022-03-07 (Monday - Sunday).
-* ``Date identified less than last week`` returns all Contacts identified before 2022-02-19.
+* ``Date identified less than last week`` returns all Contacts identified before 2022-02-22.
 * ``Date identified equals last month`` returns all Contacts identified between 2022-02-01 and 2022-02-28.
-* Date identified greater or equal last year returns all Contacts identified 2017-01-01 and after.
+* ``Date identified greater or equal last year`` returns all Contacts identified 2021-01-01 and after.
-* Date identified greater than last year returns all Contacts identified after 2017-12-31.
+* ``Date identified greater than last year`` returns all Contacts identified after 2021-12-31.
-* Custom Contact date field equal birthday -1 day returns all Contacts identified every year on 03-01 (1st march).
+* ``Custom Contact date field equal birthday -1 day`` returns all Contacts identified every year on 03-04 (4th march).
-* Custom Contact date field equal anniversary -1 month returns all Contacts identified every year on 02-01 (1st february)
+* ``Custom Contact date field equal anniversary -1 month`` returns all Contacts identified every year on 02-04 (4th february)

-Segments
-********

-Once you have created your Segment, any applicable contact will be automatically added through the execution of a cron job.
+Once you have created your Segment, any applicable Contact automatically add through the execution of a cron job.
 This is the essence of Segments.

 To keep the Segments current, create a cron job that executes the following command at the desired interval:

 ``php /path/to/mautic/bin/console mautic:Segments:update``

-Through the execution of that command, contacts that match the filters will be added and contacts that no longer match will be removed.
-Any contacts that were manually added will remain part of the list regardless of filters.
+Through the execution of that command, it adds Contacts that match the filters and removes Contacts that no longer match.
+Any Contacts that were manually added will remain part of the list regardless of filters.

 .. vale off